1601-mma2013/Performance-Enhancer/README.md

 1. objectives

-To let the user get the best performance of the pc they are using
+To let the user get the best out of the pc that they are using

 **b.
 Audit**